 - If it is necessary to refer or transfer a patient to another health or social care provider, e.g. ambulance service, hospital, they should be informed of the patient's MRSA status prior to the transfer.
-This will enable a risk assessment to be undertaken to determine the appropriate infection prevention and control (IPC) measures to be taken, e.g. transported without other patients, isolated on admission. - Staff preparing to transfer a patient to another health and social care provider should complete the Inter-Health and Social Care Infection Control Transfer Form (see Appendix 1) or patient passport.
-This should accompany patient.
-Refer to the 'Patient placement and assessment for infection risk Policy for General Practice'. - SICPs and TBPs should be followed whenever transferring a patient, whether they have a confirmed infection or not. - The completed transfer documentation should be supplied to the receiving health or social care provider and a copy filed in the patient's notes. - Ensure that care equipment used to transfer the patient, e.g. wheelchair, is decontaminated in accordance with the 'Safe management of care equipment Policy for General Practice'.
+This will enable a risk assessment to be undertaken to determine the appropriate IPC measures to be taken, e.g. transported without other patients, isolated on admission. - Staff preparing to transfer a patient to another health and social care provider should complete a patient passport or the Inter-health and social care infection control transfer Form (see Appendix 1, available to download at www.infectionpreventioncontrol.co.uk).
+This should accompany the patient.
+Refer to the 'Patient placement and assessment for infection risk Policy for General Practice'. - SICPs and TBPs should be followed whenever transferring a patient, whether they have a confirmed infection or not. - The completed transfer documentation should be supplied to the receiving health or social care provider and a copy filed in the patient's notes.

+Ensure that care equipment used to transfer the patient, e.g. wheelchair, is decontaminated in accordance with the 'Safe management of care equipment Policy for General Practice'.